applecobra/my1strepo/README.md

 # my1strepo
 tutorial

 This is my first time using git.
 I have been learning html and css on codecademy for 2 weeks.
-I watch videos on you youtube and they led me here :)
+I watch videos on youtube and they led me here :)

 I will add more to this once I figure out what the hell is going on!